Home » San Diego » San Diego Zoo tickets

 Skyfari at San Diego Zoo

-The Skyfari is an aerial tram that goes from the entrance of the zoo to its back.
-It is a fun way to soar over the treetops and explore the zoo.
+The Skyfari is an aerial tram from the zoo’s entrance to its back.
+It is fun to soar over the treetops and explore the zoo.

 Image: Sandiegozoo.org

-The tram service starts at 10 am till the zoo closes at 9 pm (much earlier in winters).
+The tram service starts at 10 am, and the zoo closes at 9 pm (much earlier in winter).

 Access to Skyfari is part of the San Diego Zoo tickets